-Inspired by a few TV shows I watch, I have decided to research about gold and gems found in the Gloucestershire, Cotswolds and Forest of Dean geology.
-This includes details of precious metals and stones found in the county as well as historical mines.
+Inspired by a few TV shows I watch, I have researched about gold and gems found in the Gloucestershire, Cotswolds and Forest of Dean geology.
+This includes details of precious metals and stones found in the county and historical mines.

-A few programs that Inspired me to do some research these are;
+A few television programs that inspired me to do some research these are;

-This is a long running show about miners in Alaska learning the ropes of commercial gold mining in the Yukon.
-It covers various groups learning the trade and progressing.
+This is a long-running show about miners in Alaska learning the ropes of commercial mining in the Yukon.
+It covers various groups learning the trade and progress.
 More info…

-Individuals prospect in a very dangerous wilderness in British Columbia, Canada called devils canyon where they have to survive as well as find gold in the fast running canyon.
+Individuals prospect in a very dangerous wilderness in British Columbia, Canada, called devils canyon where they have to survive and find gold in the fast running canyon.

-Prospectors follows miners in the Colorado Rocky Mountains as they look for precious metals and gems including aquamarine, blue topaz, amazonite and smoky quartz.
+Prospectors TV show follows miners in the Colorado Rocky Mountains as they look for precious metals and gems, including aquamarine, blue topaz, amazonite and smoky quartz.
 The gems they find are fascinating, and also the process of finding them.
 More info…

-Gold and silver are classed as ‘Mines Royal’.
-This means that in most cases they belong to the Crown.
-Because of this, if you intend to carry out gold and silver exploration for commercial gain, you should contact The Crown Estate.
-You will also need permission from The Crown Estate to take away gold that you may have found or discovered, whatever the method you have used.
+They class gold and silver as ‘Mines Royal’.
+This means that, in most cases, they belong to the Crown.
+Because of this, if you intend to carry out gold and silver exploration for commercial gain, contact The Crown Estate.
+You will also need permission from The Crown Estate to take away the bounty that you may have found or discovered, whatever the method you have used.
 More information…

-Snippets of information about gold and gem stones found in Gloucestershire, The Cotswolds and The Forest of Dean.
+Snippets of information about precious metals and gemstones found in Gloucestershire, The Cotswolds and The Forest of Dean.

-Bailey Level is a former gold mine near to Wigpool & Drybrook and iron mine in the Forest of Dean.
+Bailey Level is a former gold mine near to Wigpool & Drybrook and an iron mine in the Forest of Dean.
 Volunteer members of Lea Bailey Light Railway Society manage the mine and surface features.
-The mine was closed in 1908, as they could not extract economically, because of the small amount of gold present could not be extracted in an ecconomical manner.
-According to the AddItNow mining forum downstream of The Bailey Level is a good area for panning.
+The mine was closed in 1908, as they could not extract economically, because of the small amount of gold present.
+According to the AddItNow mining forum downstream of The Bailey Level is an excellent area for panning.

 A useful beginner video on panning techniques used.